lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 If you are a World Bank employee and either want to access the features in the World Bank's paid enterprise account (we recommend you to do so), or if you want to create your own repository within the World Bank's account, see the [World Bank GitHub Group](#wbg-github) section below.

+If you are helping to organize a Git training with DIME Analytics, see [this checklist](#git-training-checklist).

 ## What is Git and what is needed to use Git?
 Git is a tool that solves almost any code collaboration challenge you can think of.
 It is such a successful tool that all the code in all the software you are using to browse the internet and read this text right not is developed in Git.
 Recently tools have been developed that makes it easier to use Git also for researchers like us that collaborate on code, but do not have time to learn the technical tools that computer scientists use.